 The guest can choose from three (3) options to satisfy his or her physical damage obligations where the vehicle is insured via Turo’s insurance partner and not through a commercial rental policy offered by the host.

-- “Basic” Package: The guest’s out-of-pocket exposure is limited to a payment of a deductible of €500, under the same structure described in the Premium package.
+- “Basic” Plan: The guest’s out-of-pocket exposure is limited to a payment of a deductible of €500, under the same structure described in the Premium plan.

-- “Minimum” Package: The guest’s out-of-pocket exposure is limited to a payment of a deductible of €1,000, under the same structure described in the Premium package.
+- “Minimum” Plan: The guest’s out-of-pocket exposure is limited to a payment of a deductible of €1,000, under the same structure described in the Premium plan.

 Mobility Protection.
 Turo provides additional mobility protection in the event of a breakdown, vandalism, or accident.
 For more information, view the full policy here.